openhwgroup/cv-hpdcache/README.md

 The HPDcache is released under the Solderpad Hardware License (version 2.1).
 Please refer to the [LICENSE](LICENSE) file for further information.

+This repository may include third-party open-source IPs.
+These may be covered by different but compatible permissive licenses.

 ## Integration Examples of the HPDcache